K-D-Gallagher/eye-patterning/README.md

 ## Ommatidial lattice annotation - column annotation

 We define columns of ommatidia as being parallel to the morphogenetic furrow.
 In the publication, the morphogenetic furrow is oriented vertically with the anterior to the left and posterior to the right.
 Here, things are rotated 90 degrees and the morphogenetic furrow is horizontal with the anterior towards the bottom and posterior towards the top.
 Note how cells fated to belong to separate columns ommatidia posterior of the morphogenetic furrow are compressed into overlapping positions along the anterior-posterior axis inside the morphogenetic furrow.
-Here, we demonstrate how to color in R-cells according to their column identity within the ommatidial lattice.
+This section of 'ANALYSIS_DRIVER.m' demonstrates how to color in R-cells according to their column identity within the ommatidial lattice.

 ![ommatidial_lattice_column_annotation_example](github_media/columns.gif)